icdocsoc/ichack/docs/getting-started/project-timeline.md

 ## Second Architecture

-Around **November 2024**, the codebase was completely refactored ([PR#54](https://github.com/icdocsoc/ichack/pull/54)) to support the serverless architecture of [Digital Ocean App Platform](../technologies/digital-ocean).
+Around **November 2024**, the codebase was completely refactored ([PR#43](https://github.com/icdocsoc/ichack/pull/43)) to support the [serverless architecture](../concepts/serverless-computing) of [Digital Ocean App Platform](../technologies/digital-ocean).
 The first architecture was a bit of a pain configuring the environment variables and on-boarding new users.
 This simplified the repository greatly and easier to deploy and manage.

 As a result, we end up with the `website` application that is a single Nuxt4 application.
 This was connected to the Hono server with the `serverHandlers` property of `NuxtConfig`.
 The application smartly filtered pages and re-routed requests from `admin.ichack.org` and `my.ichack.org` accordingly from server middlewares and custom page routing defined in `apps/router.options.ts`.

 The other application was `landing` that existed as a layer.
 We leveraged the fact that a Nuxt layer can be a stand-alone application.
 This app was statically generated and the files were uploaded to [Cloudflare Pages](../technologies/cloudflare) via [GitHub Actions](../technologies/github-actions).

 `admin` and `my` remained as layers connected to the parent application for separation concerns.
 These layers extended `common` for the API requests they perform and `ui25` for the common UI components.
 As earlier, `admin` used [Nuxt UI v2](../technologies/nuxt-ui) and continued to do so.

+Soon, we realised we were building something great and massive.
+We renamed the repository from ichack25 to simply ichack ([PR#54](https://github.com/icdocsoc/ichack/pull/54)) for future years to build upon this for many years to come. :tada:

 ### Nuxt 3 --> Nuxt 4